katalys/woo-1o/trunk/readme.txt

 - Orders go automatically into your normal fulfillment flow
 - Use your own payment gateways
 - Reporting is crystal clear and helps you improve campaigns
+- Increase transparency through granular reporting and intelligent dashboards
+- Industry’s only built-in fraud protection, which automatically detects and rejects click fraud for all Katalys customers.
+- SOC 2 Type II certification, EU-U.S. Privacy Shield certification, GDPR privacy certification, and other measures.
+- With 99.9% system uptime and the most extensive documentation in the industry, you can relax knowing the best team in the business has got your back.

 ## Why Brands Love Katalys Shops